goggin13/wrestling/readme.md

     X transactionally subtract from user balance
   X when deleting a bet, give the user money back
   X create subclass MoneyLineBet
-    - wager = home|away
-  - create subclass OverUnderBet
-    - wager = over|under
+- prevent deleting a bet from a closed match
 - create tournament betting page
-  - show matches
+  X show matches
-  - show form to make MoneyLineBet
+  X show form to make MoneyLineBet
-  - show form to make OverUnderBet
   - bet form should
     - allow you to adjust wager up to current balance
     - tell you how much money you will win